MrKudsk/AOC/README.md

 - Find the lowest locations from the adjacent (up, down, left, and right)
 - Find the largest basin from the above locations.

+## --- Day 10: Syntax Scoring ---

+- What is the total syntax error score for those errors?
+- What is the middle score?